#CBKRDAM MAKE POSSIBLE: Loading Saleh in Dresden

 A project by Simon Kentgens

-Loading Saleh is inspired by this kiosk and brings it to life, in the middle of Dresden's Neustadt, the Jorge-Gomondai-Platz.
-It revives the historical presence of painter prince Councils Saleh in the city and at the same time poses questions about identity and Orientalism in the present.
+Laden Saleh is inspired by this kiosk and brings it to life, in the middle of Dresden's Neustadt, the Jorge-Gomondai-Platz.
+It revives the historical presence of painter prince Raden Saleh in the city and at the same time poses questions about identity and Orientalism in the present.

 The kiosk sells small oriental goods and groceries.
-It's a work of art that blends into everyday life, but also deals critically with Dresden's orientalist heritage.
+It is a work of art that blends into everyday life, but also deals critically with Dresden's orientalist heritage.
 It views the history of Dresden as a long-lasting development in which the exchange of cultures has constantly influenced the city's life.

 The project aims to reach all the people who pass by Albertplatz every day.
 In addition, there is a series of events that invite associations and artists to exchange ideas on current social issues.
 Thus, the kiosk becomes a place of encounter, exchange and reflection on the city of Dresden.